Malden, Indiana: Geography

 Malden is a small unincorporated community with a bar, the Malden Oasis, and New Hope Missionary Church.
 Across the street is a grain elevator, the Co-op.
 In between the bar and the church lies a street which has houses on it.
 By that street there is a historical school house that is still visible from Highway Forty-Nine.

+Demographics

+The United States Census Bureau delineated Malden as a census designated place in the 2022 American Community Survey.